The Law

 The criminal and civil prohibitions are the same save for an additional fault element of 'knowledge or belief' in relation to the criminal offence.

 Cartel conduct is defined in s 44ZZRD as including four forms of activity: price fixing, market division, restricting outputs and bid rigging.
 This conduct is prohibited where made or given effect to in a 'contract, arrangement or understanding' and two or more of the parties involved are competitors (or would be but for the conduct).
 In relation to price fixing the provision must have the 'purpose or effect' of price fixing; in relation to the other forms of conduct the provision must have the requisite 'purpose'.
-Price fixing is defined in the same way in s 44ZZRD as it was in the former s 45A
+Price fixing is defined in the same way in s 44ZZRD as it was in the former s 45A.
+There has been only one case to date that has considered the cartel provisions; it was a private civil action involving a claim of bid rigging: Norcast S.ár.L v Bradken Limited (No 2) [2013] FCA 235 (19 March 2013).

-In addition to cartel conduct as defined in s 44ZZRD, section 45 of the Trade Practices Act (TPA) prohibits contracts, arrangements or understandings containing a provision which has the purpose, effect or likely effect of substantially lessening competition.
-These arrangements will genearlly be horizontal in nature, but this is not a requirement of s 45 (and as a number of anti-competitive vertical arrangements are caught by other more specific provisions in Part IV, anti-overlap provisions will give those specific provisions priority over s 45).
+In addition to cartel conduct as defined in s 44ZZRD, section 45 of the Competition and Consumer Act (CCA) prohibits contracts, arrangements or understandings containing a provision which has the purpose, effect or likely effect of substantially lessening competition.
+These arrangements will generally be horizontal in nature, but this is not a requirement of s 45 (and as a number of anti-competitive vertical arrangements are caught by other more specific provisions in Part IV, anti-overlap provisions will give those specific provisions priority over s 45).
 Certain collective bargaining arrangements are permitted provided they have been notified in advance to the ACCC (see discussion under authorisation and notification below).

 Dual listed company arrangements